 Introduction

-Background

-There is evidence of rapid growth in the establishment of Offshore Renewable Energy Installations (OREI) globally.
-Increasingly various maritime sectors including shipping, fishing, recreational, and environmental are competing, or coexisting, for use of the same sea space increasing risk to the maritime user.
-Therefore there is need for a comprehensive guideline on issues affecting safe and efficient navigation in the vicinity of OREI.
+The contribution of reliable, high-capacity energy from Offshore Renewable Energy Installations (OREI) to national power grids and net zero emissions is widely recognised, leading to their increasing establishment in coastal waters globally.

+It is also increasingly being recognised this has implications for traditional waterway users, such as shipping, ferries, commercial and recreational fishing, recreational craft.
+Specifically, these are associated with the competing use for the same waterway space.

+Careful consideration is required by relevant authorities and stakeholders to ensure the safety of life at sea, safety of navigation, safety of OREI, and protection of the marine environment is not compromised with this development.

 Purpose

-The purpose of this document is to offer guidance, based on current best practice and knowledge, when considering navigational safety issues in and around OREI.
+The purpose of this guideline is to assist marine aids to navigation authorities as well as other relevant authorities and stakeholders when planning, establishing and operating an OREI.

-This document is intended to assist maritime authorities, OREI developers and other stakeholders when planning the establishment of OREI.
+IALA G1185 is associated IALA Recommendation R0139 Marking of Man-Made Offshore Structures [1], a normative provision of IALA Standard S1010 Aton Planning and Service Requirements [2].
+However, Guideline G1185 describes additional desirable best practices and it is encouraged that this guideline is being considered although it is not necessary to conform to the guideline in order to claim compliance to IALA Standard 1010.

 Scope

 This guidance includes potential risk mitigation measures to enhance the safety and efficiency of navigation.
 These include ships’ routeing measures, incident response planning, and other information.

-This guidance is not intended to interpret other organisations documentation, rather it references relevant documents for stakeholders to consider.
-It should be read in conjunction with IALA Guideline G1121 Navigational Safety Within Marine Spatial Planning
+This guidance is not intended to interpret other organisations documentation, rather it references relevant documents for relevant stakeholders to consider.
+It should be read in conjunction with IALA Guideline G1121 Navigational Safety Within Marine Spatial Planning [3].

 The definition of Offshore Renewable Energy Installation(s) OREI is a fixed or tethered infrastructure, either singularly or grouped and the associated cables, for the purpose of exploiting a renewable energy resource.
 OREI include, but are not limited to, wind turbine power generators, offshore substations (or equivalent), tide and wave power generating devices, floating solar power generation devices, tidal lagoon power generating devices.